1 History of Bone Conduction

 Top 5 Bone Conduction Headphones

 |5||Aftershokz AS500 Bluez 2 Open Ear Wireless Headphones||Wireless||$$|

 Bone Conduction Headphones Reviews

-We've been lucky enough to test all of these headphones and have put together some details below about the top 5.
+We've been lucky enough to test all of these headphones and have put together some in-depth reviews below.

 Number 1 – AfterShokz Xtrainerz

 A recent introduction to the world of bone conduction headphones, the AfterShokz Xtrainerz is being praised across the board for various features and quality of life improvements upon the older AfterShokz models.
 One of the biggest changes is the introduction of waterproofness, allowing them to be worn in the shower or pool!

 They come in an “OpenFit” design, which allows for pain-free listening.
 They also carry on with the flexible titanium design as the older models, which provides all-day comfort and stability in and out of water.

 They come in two possible colors: